turingschool/curriculum/source/projects/sales_engine.markdown

   * 1: Testing suite covers 50-89% of application code
   * 0: Testing suite covers <50% of application code
 3. Style
-  * 4: Source code consistently uses strong code style including lines under 80 characters, methods under 10 lines of code, correct indentation, etc.
+  * 4: Source code consistently uses strong code style including lines under 80 characters, methods under 10 lines of code, and correct indentation.
-  * 3: Source code uses good code style, but breaks the above criteria in two or fewer spots
+  * 3: Source code uses good code style, but breaks the above criteria in three or fewer spots
-  * 2: Source code uses mixed style, with two to five style breaks
+  * 2: Source code uses mixed style, with three to six style breaks
-  * 1: Source code is generally messy with five to ten issues
+  * 1: Source code is generally messy with six to twelve issues
-  * 0: Source code is unacceptable, containing more than style issues
+  * 0: Source code is unacceptable, containing more than twelve style issues
 5. Effort
   * 5: Program fulfills all Base Expectations and three Extensions
   * 4: Program fulfills all Base Expectations and two Extensions